SPRING WELCOME WEEK 2023

 More questions?
 View our FAQ >

-Campus Ministries encourage all students, staff, faculty, and coaches to set aside 9:50 – 10:35 AM on Mondays to do Life Together.
+Campus Ministries encourage all students, staff, faculty, and coaches to set aside 10 – 10:50 am on Mondays to do Life Together.
 These groups promote personal spiritual growth and foster healthy community relationships.
-Find out more in Chapel on Wednesday, September 1 at 9:50 am.
-Life Together group offerings will soon be available on the Crown Connect App.

 Mentoring is an opportunity for life-transformation through an intentional relationship to develop spiritual and emotional maturity.

 Get a jump-start on your packing.

 Below is a list of items that many students use while in college.
 It’s not a complete list, nor is it necessary to have everything on the list.
 And don’t worry about bringing everything at once.
-It’s a good idea to wait and see what you really need before purchasing items.
+Wait and see what you really need before purchasing items.

-Every room in the residence hall is equipped with a bed (extra-long twin), desk and chair, armoire/drawers for each student.
-Laundry facilities are located in each residence hall.
+Every room in the residence hall is equipped with a bunkbed (extra-long twin), desk and chair, armoire/drawers for each student.

-A laundry card that functions like a debit card allows students to add money to their account to pay for laundry on campus.
+New students are provided a complimentary laundry card which functions like a debit card.
+Students add money to their card to pay for laundry on campus.

 List of what you should bring to campus: